Delaware State Police

-The Delaware State Police (DSP) is a division of the Delaware Department of Public Safety and Homeland Security and is responsible for traffic regulation and law enforcement across the state of Delaware, especially in areas underserved by local police departments.
+The Delaware State Police (DSP) is a division of the Delaware Department of Public Safety and Homeland Security and is responsible for traffic regulation and law enforcement across the US State of Delaware, especially in areas underserved by local police departments.
 The DSP is headquartered in the capital Dover, Delaware.

-History

-Before the Delaware State Police was formed in 1923, the first traffic law enforcement officers were called the "Highway Traffic Police".
-Started in 1919, the HTP consisted of one officer whose sole function was to patrol the Philadelphia Pike near Wilmington.
-In the following year the force was increased to three men and three motorcycles.
-From 1920 to 1923 these men served directly under the State Highway Commission.
-Prior to the formation of state police the areas between unincorporated districts were served by the county sheriff department.

-Thoughts on the topic of forming a State Police organization for the First State had been recorded as early as 1906.
-Although interest existed, little, if any, positive steps were taken until the State Highway Commission was formed in 1917.
-As construction of paved highways was begun and registered motor vehicles began to rise, a need to regulate and maintain safety soon became apparent.
-On April 23, 1923, the General Assembly, at the request of the State Highway Department, enacted two laws that created the Delaware State Police.
-This date marks the official organization of the present law enforcement organization.

 The Delaware State Police currently employs 723 full-time officers, which is 75 troopers for every 100,000 residents in 2019, the largest number of any state police force.

 Troops

 Currently, the DSP operates out of eight barracks known as "Troops", not including Headquarters.
 Each county has one troop that is shared between patrol (Uniformed) and detective (CIU) units.
 Delaware State Police investigate over 33,000 criminal complaints yearly.